TITLE: Academic Advising Coordinator

 The Coordinator of Academic Advising coordinates a broad range of support activities to assure student success such as campus advising services, High School Completion, transfer services and retention.
 Key responsibilities consist of developing a campus wide advising program, coordinating the delivery of advising services with other campus programs, and providing direct support for areas such as High School Completion, Transfer Advising, Program Advising, International Student Advising and part-time Academic Advising Specialists at off-site locations.

-1. Develop a campus wide advising program and coordinate the delivery of advising services with other campus programs (such as admissions, assessment, counseling, and financial aid) to provide seamless services for students.
+- Develops a campus-wide advising program and coordinates the delivery of advising services with other campus programs (such as admissions, assessment, counseling, and financial aid) to provide seamless services for students.

-5. Maintain, report and present outcomes information for advising office, High School Completion and other programs.
+- Maintains, reports and presents outcomes information for advising office, High School Completion and other programs.

-6. Coordinate with the department chair of counseling to schedule counselors' drop-in advising schedules.
+- Coordinates with the department chair of counseling to schedule counselors drop-in advising schedules.

-9. Design and provide advising training (e.g., seminars, workshops, etc.) to advisors, faculty, counselors and staff.
+- Designs and provides advising training (e.g., seminars, workshops, etc.) to advisors, faculty, counselors and staff.

 Work is typically performed in an office environment.
 Occasional evening and weekend hours may be required.